Kuru (disease): History

 Cannibalism was suspected as a possible cause from the beginning but was not formally put forth as a hypothesis until 1967 by Glasse and more formally in 1968 by Mathews, Glasse, and Lindenbaum.

-Even before anthropophagy had been linked to kuru, cannibalism was banned by the Australian administration of Papua New Guinea, and the practice was nearly eliminated by 1960.
-While the number of cases of kuru was decreasing, medical researchers were finally able to properly investigate kuru, which eventually led to the modern understanding of prions as its cause.
+Long before this hypothesis and unrelated to it, cannibalism had been banned by the Australian administration of Papua New Guinea, and as a funerary rite it was nearly eliminated by 1960.
+From the 1960s, medical researchers were able to properly investigate kuru, which eventually led to the modern understanding of prions as its cause.

 In an effort to understand the pathology of kuru disease, Gajdusek established the first experimental tests on chimpanzees for kuru at the US National Institutes of Health (NIH).
 Michael Alpers, an Australian doctor, collaborated with Gajdusek by providing samples of brain tissues he had taken from an 11-year-old Fore girl who had died of kuru.
 In his work, Gajdusek was also the first to compile a bibliography of kuru disease.
-Joe Gibbs joined Gajdusek to monitor and record the behavior of the apes at the NIH and conduct their autopsies.
+Joe Gibbs joined Gajdusek to monitor and record the behaviour of the apes at the NIH and conduct their autopsies.
 Within two years, one of the chimps, Daisy, had developed kuru, demonstrating that an unknown disease factor was transmitted through infected biomaterial and that it was capable of crossing the species barrier to other primates.
 After Elisabeth Beck confirmed that this experiment had brought about the first experimental transmission of kuru, the finding was deemed a very important advance in human medicine, leading to the award of the Nobel Prize in Physiology or Medicine to Gajdusek in 1976.

 Subsequently, E. J. Field spent large parts of the late 1960s and early 1970s in New Guinea investigating the disease, connecting it to scrapie and multiple sclerosis.
 He noted the disease's interactions with glial cells, including the critical observation that the infectious process may depend on the structural rearrangement of the host's molecules.
-This was an early observation of what was to later become the prion hypothesis.